robguilarr/robguilarr/README.md

 **⚠️ Important: Any views, material or statements expressed are mines and not those of my employer**

 Hi there!
 Thanks for visiting my repository.
 Here you'll find my most recent personal projects, which also are published on my [portfolio website](https://www.robguilar.com/).

+- I'm a Junior Data Analyst with Engineering skills and a self-learning attitude.
+With experience in consulting, consumer goods, and virtualization technology industries.
+Who as an add-on has great enthusiasm for the Software Entertainment industry, in how data analytics can improve it as a business, using pre-development analytics, live metrics, and acquisition/retention analysis; for indie markets and big publishers.

 If you want to contact me, you can find the contact information in the next section.

 - Website | [https://robguilar.com](https://www.robguilar.com "Visit Portfolio Website")